kkundri/time-deposit-take-home-kata/README.md

 - **Do not** create a pull request or a new branch in the ikigai-digital repository.
 Instead, fork the repository into your own GitHub repository and develop the solution there.
 - Handling invalid input or exceptions is not required.
 - Use any tools, frameworks, or libraries you find suitable.
-- In case of ambiguity, make logical assumptions and justify them in code comments.
+- In case of ambiguity, make logical assumptions and [WithdrawalResponse.java](java/src/main/java/org/ikigaidigital/dto/WithdrawalResponse.java)justify them in code comments.

 ### Preferred Stack
 - Use an OpenAPI Swagger contract.